SHIVAM-MAHTO-09/Book_Management_WebApplication_Using_SpringBoot/README.md

 The application's foundation on MVC architecture further enhanced maintainability and scalability, streamlining development processes.
 Through this project, I have honed my skills in Spring Boot development, empowering me to tackle complex challenges and deliver exceptional solutions for future projects.

+KEY FEATURES :
+1. CRUD Operations: The application allows users to perform all four fundamental CRUD (Create, Read, Update, Delete) operations on books.
+Users can add new books, view existing ones, update book details, and delete books from the database.

+2. Database Integration: The application effectively integrates with MySQL database, enabling seamless storage and retrieval of book data.
+The database handles the persistence of book information, ensuring data remains intact across sessions.

+3. Dynamic User Interface: Thymeleaf, a powerful templating engine, is employed to create dynamic and interactive user interfaces.
+This allows for the presentation of data in a user-friendly manner, enhancing the overall user experience.

+4. MVC Architecture: The application follows the Model-View-Controller (MVC) architectural pattern, ensuring a clear separation of concerns.
+The model represents the data and business logic, the view handles the user interface, and the controller manages the flow of data and interactions between the model and view.
+This design promotes maintainability, scalability, and code organization.

 Few Snapshots you can check below :

 HOME PAGE